 Breathing Space emerged from years of walking and listening to the staggering sound library of the natural world, particularly during Melbourne’s long Covid lockdowns, when human din gave way to the acoustic detail of the living realm that surrounds us.
 My friend Alexis Wright, a member of the Waanyi Nation of the Gulf of Carpentaria, was an early counsel, generously offering rich conversations, and profound texts for inspiration and orientation.
 Ruth Little and I distilled her remarkable essay ‘Thinking about Writing Climate Change Fiction’ into a series of short texts, which became the spine of Breathing Space.

 Six areas of the Garden pulse with human and other-than-human sounds.
 In the Garden’s central field, all the vibrations converge and disperse in undulating drifts of sound.
-Breathing Space fills a garden of the mind with choruses of frogs, cicadas, and ethereal instrumental and vocal phrases.
+Breathing Space fills the site with choruses of frogs, cicadas, and ethereal instrumental and vocal phrases.
 The life and breath of these exquisite sounds brings shimmer and shift to a symbolic space, transporting listeners to wild landscapes of their own imaginations.

-We’ve distilled the durational, site-specific NMA instillation into an album of the same name.
-Breathing Space is released by ABC Classics on 31 March 2023, the same day the permanent installation opens at the museum.
+We’ve also released an album called Breathing Space, an evocation of the long-form work at the museum.
+It's out on ABC Classics, and can also be found on any streaming service.
 Perhaps the album will inspire a visit to the National Museum of Australia to experience the installation in situ.
 It might move you to go for a walk in your neighbourhood, and so discover its sonic environment.
 Or maybe it will take you on an inward migration, deep into the terrain of your own dreams.